gevent/gevent/README.rst

 ==========

 gevent runs on Python >= 2.7, Python >= 3.4, or PyPy >= 5.5 (including
-PyPy2 and PyPy3) (*Note*: PyPy is not supported in Windows).
+PyPy2 and PyPy3).
 On all platforms, installing setuptools is required (this is done automatically if working in a virtual environment).

 You can use pip to install gevent::

     pip install gevent

 .. tip:: You need Pip 8.0 or later to install the binary wheels.

+.. tip:: You need to install from source, not the manylinux wheels, to
+         use the libuv backend.

 Download the latest release from `Python Package Index`_ or clone `the repository`_.